 Drainage.
 Rainwater and the excess water of daily living from the laundry, bath, and kitchen was conducted along sculpted stone culverts around the courtyard to an opening at the bottom of the east wall, through which the water was “sent to the dragon,” out into the street beyond the wall.
 Even the drain openings were engraved with elaborate designs (see “Drain opening stone carving” below).

 Kitchen.
+Following the principle “kitchen east, toilet west” 东厨西厕 dongchuxice, kitchens usually were placed in a southeastern erfang.
 Ping Xu discusses the complex feng-shui of courtyard houses at length in his article Feng-Shui Models Structured Traditional Beijing Courtyard Houses.
 “According to feng-shui, the arrangement of the kitchen could influence the health of the entire family.
 In the Beijing courtyard dwelling, the kitchen could be in the northeast or southwest chamber, either of which was an ‘evil’ chamber in the feng-shui model of arranging Qi.
 However, the air intake of a kitchen wood stove must face one of the favorable orientations.”
-There could be small cooking areas adjacent to individual rooms, but in arrangements that were more traditional the cooking area was in a south room of the first courtyard.
+There could be small cooking areas adjacent to individual rooms, but in arrangements that were more traditional the cooking area was in a southeast erfang of the first courtyard.
 Meals cooked there were trundled into the inner courtyard family rooms by servants.
 As with bathing areas, the kitchen stored one or more huge vats of water that servants might fill by hand from wells outside the wall, or with water bought from water wagons, if the family did not have their own well.

 Toilets.
-No more appealing to Chinese than anyone else, toilets were regarded as “evil” places in the scheme of feng-shui and relegated to a southern corner of the first courtyard, where they communicated with the outside to allow easier access for cleaning without bothering the family.
+No more appealing to Chinese than anyone else, toilets were regarded as “evil” places in the scheme of feng-shui and relegated according to the aforementioned principle 东厨西厕 to a southwestern erfang, where they communicated with the outside to allow easier access for cleaning without bothering the family.
 “In the past, often before the sun rose, the courtyard’s waste was collected and moved to the countryside to be used as fertilizer.
 The location of the dry toilet kept the master rooms away from possible smells and flies, but was a disadvantage for the servants’ rooms, which were near the dry toilet.
 The distance between master rooms and the toilet did not really inconvenience the masters, because in bedrooms or the ‘ear room’ they had chamber pots, which were emptied to the dry toilet by servants or wives.”

 Living arrangements.
 The arrangement of quarters in a courtyard house followed the traditional hierarchy according to age and gender.
 Honored parents lived deep in the courtyard house, ruling over lesser family members who lived closer to the street.
 Grandfather and grandmother stayed in the south-facing rooms at the very rear of the innermost courtyard, the strongest position according to feng-shui, protected by other lower courtyards, wings, rooms, halls, gates and the wall from disorder in the streets.
 Father and mother occupied rooms on one side or another of the grandparents, married sons lived in the nearest rooms on each side of the courtyard, followed in preference by unmarried sons and concubines in rooms in the next lower courtyard, and servants, unmarried, divorced, or widowed daughters, and perhaps a widowed daughter-in-law in the lowest reverse-facing rooms 倒座房.
 “These rooms were considered to have the worst feng-shui quality in the entire courtyard.
 Serving as guards of this social system, feng-shui masters often warned people that everybody in a family must follow the feng-shui order of the hierarchical room arrangement; otherwise an impending disaster might overcome the entire family.”